-Sustainable Camping Habits For the Outdoors
+Sustainable Camping Habits

 It’s cold outside friends!
 But spring is right around the corner.
 And this is shaping up to be a spring unlike any other.
 For more than a year, most of us have been living through COVID lockdowns and social distancing.
 Once the weather turns warm and the flowers start to bloom, we’re likely to see a mass exodus out of the cities and into nature.

 If you’re anything like us, camping is your favorite springtime activity.
 It’s a great way to shake off the winter chill, recharge your batteries, and immerse yourself in nature.
 It’s also a great way to get out of your comfort zone and try new things.
 If you’ve been thinking about eco-friendly camping but are not sure where to start, you’ve come to the right place.

 Dustin and I have been living on the road and traveling full-time since 2016.
 Over time, we’ve developed habits and practices to minimize our impact, not only on the places we visit but on the Earth as a whole.

 1. CAMP CLOSE TO HOME AND EXPLORE YOUR OWN BACKYARD

 The first thing to consider when planning a camping trip is where you’re going.
 One thing Dustin and I have learned in our years on the road is that every part of this country holds its own special beauty.
 There’s likely a State Park, National Forest, or Bureau of Land Management (BLM) area within a short drive from you.
 Most offer options for developed or dispersed camping and the opportunity to discover new places close to home.

 Before vanlife, when Dustin and I first started camping, we only had the weekends available to us.
 So we explored every camping option within an hour’s drive of New Orleans, and we discovered some places we never imagined we’d find so close to home.